web-infra-dev/rspress/.changeset/angry-pants-retire.md

 ---
-'@rspress/theme-default': major
+'@rspress/theme-default': patch
 ---

-prevent hero's some fields from not being strings
+fix: prevent hero's some fields from not being strings